-Because Article 12 is a completely new UCC article, its provisions are not underscored.
+Because Article 12 is a completely new UCC article and Annex A on transition rules also is new, the provisions of Article 12 and Annex A are not underscored.

-New sections are numbered with an "A" or "B" at the end, e.g., Section 9-107A.
+New sections are numbered with an "A" or "B" at the end, e.g., Sections 9-107A and 9-306B.
 It is contemplated that this numbering convention will be retained for these sections that remain in the final Act.
-This will avoid the need to renumber existing sections.
+In similar fashion, new defined terms in Section 1-201(b) and 9-102(a) also are numbered with an "A" or "B." This approach will avoid the need to renumber existing provisions.

-Reporter's Prefatory Note to February 28, 2022 Draft
+Reporter's Prefatory Note to March 21, 2022 Draft